 Medicine has changed beyond recognition in the last 2,000 years.
 So why should we still care what the ancient Greeks thought of Western medicine?

 The ancient Greeks are widely seen as having been the founders of Western medicine more than 2,000 years ago.
-But since then our understanding of the human body and how to treat it has changed beyond recognition.
+But, since then, our understanding of the human body and how to treat it has changed beyond recognition.
 So what would be the point of studying ancient Greek medicine today?

-It’s part of a more general question: why bother studying medicine from times before people knew about germs, antibiotics, the circulation of the blood, or anaesthetics?
+It’s part of a more general question: why bother studying medicine from times before people knew about germs, antibiotics, the circulation of the blood, or anesthetics?
 Although we now have a far more detailed and accurate picture of medicine, I think the ancient Greeks can help us think through a number of topics that are still relevant today.

 1. New (old) treatments